rook/rook/Documentation/Contributing/development-flow.md

 The `component` **MUST** be in the [list checked by the CI](https://github.com/rook/rook/blob/master/.commitlintrc.json).

-Note: sometimes you will feel like there is not so much to say, for instance if you are fixing a typo in a text.
+!!! note: sometimes you will feel like there is not so much to say, for instance if you are fixing a typo in a text.
 In that case, it is acceptable to shorten the commit message.
 Also, you don't always need to close an issue, again for a very small fix.